patrickf2000/lila/Readme.md

 ### Invoking the Compiler

-Unfortunately, I don't have a "--help" yet...
-I'm sorry...
-However, it works similar to most other compilers.
-You can pass multiple inputs, which can be a ".ds" source file or an object file.
+The compiler has multiple options to help you build the type of binary you need.
+You can pass multiple inputs, which can be a ".ls" source file or an object file.
 Here are all the current compiler options:

 * --ast/--ltac: See above
 * --use-c: Link to C start-up files and the C standard library.